Ru-Pirie/ru-pirie/README.md

 - [ ] Finish My Website

 ## Languages I Know
- - The basics of Python
+ - Proficient in python I would like to think
- - Proficient in JavaScript to a level I could teach the basics to intermediate
+ - Advanced in JavaScript to a level I could teach it to another
+ - Learning C# for college
+ - Sapper, i'm about 50% way through of all there is to know
+ - HTML, the basics

 ## My Projects
 1. The first real widely used project that I have worked on was a bot to schedule notifications to help some friends out during the pandemic.
 The code is in no way nice or clean; it was just something which I wrote in a day.